 2016](.TWDTW%20Equation%20from%20Maus%202016.png)

 Reproduced from Maus [@Maus:2016].
 In addition to the standard cost matrix of the DTW function, they also apply the above equation to implement a temporal cost.
-In the above equation $α$ is the steepness of the logistic function used for penalisation of time distance, and $β$ is the midpoint, and lastly, $g(ti,tj)$ represents the time elapsed between the dates ($ti$ in the original pattern, and $tj$ in the time series).
+In the above equation $α$ is the steepness of the logistic function used for penalisation of time distance, and $β$ is the midpoint, and lastly, $g(ti,tj)$ represents the time elapsed between the dates evaluated in the match ($ti$and $tj$ times of the ith and jth observations ).

 In this manuscript, we used optical aerial remote sensing data derived from a small, grazed grassland site in Calabria, Italy to demonstrate and evaluate our R-based implementation of phenology into Rao's Q index.
 We also evaluate its efficacy in comparison to Shannon's H and unmodified Rao's Q indices.